-- A. channel savings to real investment. - B. increase risks for businesses. - C. generally reduce the liquidity of securities. - D. prevent the transportation of cash across time. - 71.
-Which of the following functions does not require financial markets? - A. Retention of cash by corporations - B. Provision of liquidity - C. Risk reduction by investment in diversified portfolios - D. Provision of pricing information - 72.
-Liquidity is important to a mutual fund primarily because: - A. a fund that is less liquid will attract more investors. - B. the fund's shareholders may want to redeem their shares at any time. - C. new investors may invest in the fund at any time. - D. the fund requires cash to pay its taxes. - 73.
-Which one of the following is the biggest provider of payment mechanisms? - A. Hedge funds - B. Banks - C. Mutual funds - D. Insurance companies - 74.
-Which of the following actions does not help reduce risk? - A. Extending the service warranty for your notebook - B. Converting your money market account to a mutual fund account - C. Contracting to sell your farm produce to the neighborhood grocery - D. Buying Japanese yen now when you plan to study in Japan next year - 75.
+- A. Hedge funds

+- B. Banks

+- C. Mutual funds

+- D. Insurance companies

+74. Which of the following actions does not help reduce risk?

+- A. Extending the service warranty for your notebook - B. Converting your money market account to a mutual fund account - C. Contracting to sell your farm produce to the neighborhood grocery - D. Buying Japanese yen now when you plan to study in Japan next year - 75.
 Insurance companies primarily reduce an individual's risk by: - A. transporting that risk forward in time. - B. providing payment services. - C. spreading that risk across many individuals. - D. providing low-interest-rate loans. - 76.
 Which of the following information is not provided by the financial markets? - A. The price of six ounces of gold - B. The cost of borrowing \$500,000 for 5 years - C. Microsoft's earnings in 2013 - D. The cost of one million yen in U.S. dollars

-- 77. A capital investment that generates a 10% rate of return is worthwhile if: - A. corporate bonds of similar risk offer 8% rates of return. - B. corporate bonds of similar risk offer 11% rates of return. - C. top-quality corporate bonds offer 10% rates of return. - D. the expected rate of return on the stock market is 12%. - 78.
+77. A capital investment that generates a 10% rate of return is worthwhile if:

+- A. corporate bonds of similar risk offer 8% rates of return. - B. corporate bonds of similar risk offer 11% rates of return. - C. top-quality corporate bonds offer 10% rates of return. - D. the expected rate of return on the stock market is 12%. - 78.
 The cost of capital: - A. is the expected rate of return on a capital investment. - B. is an opportunity cost determined by the risk-free rate of return. - C. is the interest rate that the firm pays on a loan from a bank or insurance company. - D. for risky investments is normally higher than the firm's borrowing rate. - 79.
 Excess cash held by a firm should be: - A. reinvested by the firm in projects offering the highest rate of return. - B. reinvested by the firm in projects offering rates of return higher than the cost of capital. - C. reinvested by the firm in the financial markets. - D. distributed to bondholders in the form of extra coupon payments. - 80.
-One contributing factor to the 2007-2009 financial crisis was the structuring of mortgage loans with: - A. high initial payments, offset by significantly lower payments later. - B. low initial payments, offset by significantly higher payments later. - C. high initial payments, offset by high payments later. - D. very short maturities. - 81.
-The opportunity cost of capital: - A. is the interest rate that the firm pays on a loan from a financial institution. - B. is the maximum acceptable rate of return on a project. - C. is the minimum acceptable rate of return on a project. - D. is always less than 10%.
+One contributing factor to the 2007-2009 financial crisis was the structuring of mortgage loans with: - A. high initial payments, offset by significantly lower payments later. - B. low initial payments, offset by significantly higher payments later. - C. no initial payments, offset by significantly high payments later. - D. equal payments over the life of the loan.

-82. During the Financial Crisis of 2007-2009, the U.S. government bailed out all of the following firms except:

-- A. AIG. - B. Fannie Mae. - C. Lehman Brothers. - D. Freddie Mac. - 83.
+- 81. The opportunity cost of capital: - A. is the interest rate that the firm pays on a loan from a financial institution. - B. is the maximum acceptable rate of return on a project. - C. is the minimum acceptable rate of return on a project. - D. is always less than 10%. - 82.
+During the Financial Crisis of 2007-2009, the U.S. government bailed out all of the following firms except: - A. AIG. - B. Fannie Mae. - C. Lehman Brothers. - D. Freddie Mac. - 83.
 If Apple Computer Inc. is used as the model, then new firms should expect to raise capital in which one of these orders?
 Start with the first money raised. - A. Owners, venture capitalists, suppliers, public investors - B. Owners, suppliers, venture capitalists, public investors - C. Venture capitalists, owners, public investors, suppliers - D. Owners, public investors, venture capitalists, suppliers

-- 84. Which one of these parties cannot invest in a hedge fund?
+84. Which one of these parties cannot invest in a hedge fund?

 - A. Small retail investors

 - B. Pension funds

 - C. Insurance companies

 - D. Wealthy individuals